QX50: Infiniti’s Strong Representative in The Compact Class

 Engine and Powertrain

-We were also curious about QX50’s new high-tech variable compression (VC) turbo engine developed in-house by Nissan, the mother company.
-Despite all the excitement and publicity about the EV’s and alternative powertrains, the internal combustion engine is not only still alive, but also to stay with us for about another two decades or more.
+As we booked the Infiniti QX50 for a roadtest we were curious about QX50’s new high-tech variable compression (VC) turbo engine developed in-house by Nissan, the mother company.
+Despite all the excitement and publicity about the EV’s and alternative powertrains, the internal combustion engine is not only still alive, but also to stay with us for about another two decades or so.
 Infiniti’s VC engine is an industry first and looks like a milestone of innovation for a conventional powertrain.
 You do not notice much (if not at all) difference while driving this vehicle.

 Except for the white quilted leather seats and some other minor features, the Sensory version is well-equipped and deserves to be a luxury vehicle except the heated rear seats which are not available even as an option.
 I assume that Infiniti will take care of this during the mid-cycle model refresh in two or three years.

 The cabin is comfortable and feels luxurious.
 The rear passenger legroom is one of the best in this class.
 The cargo area has grown significantly over the previous generation.
-If offers now 881 liters of space and because the sliding rear seats and can be expanded to 1048 liters.
+If offers now 881 litres of space and because the sliding rear seats and can be expanded to 1048 litres.

 On the road, the ride was well-balanced between firm road-holding and comfortable cruising.
 I drove with winter tires on snowy or icy roads most of the time.
-And you can assume that in summer on the dry surface, the ride quality would increase further.
-This feature is a must when you pay a price north of 60 grand for a compact SUV and Infiniti did a very good job in this area
+And in the first part of our test we assumed that in summer on the dry surface, the ride quality would increase further.
+We were not disappointed in the second part of our test.
+This feature is a must when you pay a price north of 60 grand for a compact SUV and Infiniti did a very good job in this area.

 Unfortunately, the same perfect calibration does not apply to the steering.
 You expect a stronger connection between the driver and the front wheels.
 This is probably due to Infiniti’s steer-by-wire system, with a computer between you and the road.
 Human beings are not satisfied easily.
-Even if this system is continuously developed and now in its fourth generation, more direct steering would add to the sportiness and the driving pleasure of the QX50.
+Even if Infiniti continuously develops this system and now in its fourth generation, more direct steering would add to the sportiness and the driving pleasure of the QX50.
 It works seamlessly with driver assistance and semi-autonomous driving technologies like the ProPilot Assist system that comes standard on Proactive and higher trims.

-ProPilot system, as we had extensively tested during our long-range test drive with the Altima, uses a myriad of sensors including the blindspot monitors and forward cameras to maintain a pre-selected distance from the car in front of you while simultaneously keeping you centered within the lane.
+ProPilot system, as we had extensively tested during our long-range test drive with the Altima, https://www.autoandroad.com/2019/11/2020-nissan-altima-awd-platinum uses a myriad of sensors including the blindspot monitors and forward cameras to maintain a pre-selected distance from the car in front of you while simultaneously keeping you centred within the lane.

-After about six hundred kilometers of driving on the highway and the city, we reached an average of 9.7L per 100 km in wintry conditions and winter tires.
-I think that the modern, VC turbo engine deserves most credits for the impressive fuel economy.
-(NRC measurements are (Premium Gasoline ) 10L/100 km city, 7.8 L/100 km highway, 9.0 L/100 km combined)
+After about nearly six hundred kilometres of driving in two steps on the highway and the city, we reached an average of 9.7L per 100 km in wintry conditions and winter tires.

 With prices starting at just over $44K the QX50 comes standard with quite a lot of kit including AWD, 19-inch wheels, LED lighting, a huge panoramic sunroof, power liftgate, blind-spot monitors, forward collision warning, and a remote engine starter.